silnrsi/wstr/src/content/docs/support/testing-2.md

 But can reviews be modified and stay in review mode?

 Yes, I think they can, jut makes sure the status is "Review"

+*Strangely enough, the dictionary omits the word "floopily", which simply means "in the manner of something which is floopy".*